sdlzhd/hexo-deployer-cos/README.md

 ## Opinions and suggestions

-You can commit your opinions and suggestions to Issues, or send mail to [hexo-deployer-cos@zhendong.li](mailto:hexo-deployer-cos@zhendong.li).
+You can commit your opinions and suggestions to Issues, or send mail to [dongdong@moojo.top](mailto:dongdong@moojo.top).

 ## License